walshjm3/walshjm3.github.io/index.md

 <p>I study corporate governance using tools from industrial organization, financial economics, and public economics.</p>

 <p>I graduated from Harvard with an A.B. in Physics &amp; Mathematics.
-Before starting my Ph.D., I was a management consultant at <a href="https://www.bain.com/" rel="external nofollow noopener" target="_blank">Bain &amp; Company</a> before that, did research in computational biology.</p>
+Before starting my Ph.D., I was a management consultant at <a href="https://www.bain.com/" rel="external nofollow noopener" target="_blank">Bain &amp; Company</a>.
+Before that, I did research in computational biology.</p>

 ## Working Papers